When I was a kid, my Sunday School teachers were always asking us, “What’s the moral of the story?”

 If I do some free association with the word application, I come up with Band-Aids and other things that adhere, like those decals I used to stick onto my model race cars.
 To apply means to stick something onto the surface of something else.

 The idea of application presupposes a gap between subject and object–between me and the Band-Aid, between me and the Bible’s text.
 It suggests that there are things in biblical texts that can be pulled out and used.
-These things are almost always ideas, that is, intellectual propositions.
+These things are almost always ideas, that is, intellectual propositions or principles.
 It’s not that stories don’t communicate ideas, but that’s not all they communicate–stories are not primarily intellectual.
 We use the derogatory word didactic to describe stories that are.

 Good stories don’t stick to our surface, but they penetrate us and the encounter is implicit and transformative.
 Let me illustrate this with the story of “The Good Samaritan” found in Luke 10:25-37.Sermon Writing: Stories don't stick to us, they penetrate us and the encounter is implicit and transformative.Click To Tweet